 Admission to a Masters or Doctoral Program.
-Admission to any graduate degree program is granted by the Dean of the Graduate School of Biomedical Sciences (or his appointed delegate) upon the recommendation of the GSBS admissions committee and the program/concentration faculty.
+Admission to any graduate degree program is granted by the Dean of the Graduate School of Biomedical Sciences (or his appointed delegate) upon the recommendation of the GSBS Admissions Committee and the program/concentration faculty.
 The applicant must be in good standing with the school last attended.
 Only students who have submitted completed applications will be considered for admission.
-The programs and concentrations conduct a preliminary application review to determine which applications will be forwarded to the GSBS Admissions Committee (Biomedical Sciences M.S., Biomedical Sciences Ph.D., Biotechnology M.S., Public Health M.P.H., and Public Health Certificate), or to the Pharmaceutical Sciences Admissions Committee (Pharmaceutical Sciences M.S., Ph.D.)
+The programs and concentrations conduct a preliminary application review to determine which applications will be forwarded to the GSBS Admissions Committee.
 The Ph.D.
 Selection Committee reviews all completed Biomedical Sciences Ph.D. applications, conducts interviews with selected applicants, then determines which applications to move forward to the GSBS Admissions Committee.
-A similar review process occurs for Graduate Medical Sciences concentration in Biomedical Sciences M.S., Biotechnology, and Public Health.
-The GSBS Admissions Committee and the Pharmaceutical Sciences Admissions Committee make the ultimate admission decision for their respective programs.
+A similar review process occurs for Graduate Medical Sciences concentration in Biomedical Sciences M.S., Biotechnology, Pharmaceutical Sciences, and Public Health.